Gazmaths/gazmaths.github.io/_pages/portfolio.md

  On Day 3 of the Google-Kaggle 5-day Generative AI course, I explored function calling with the Gemini API.
 I learned how to build a chat interface over a local database using the Gemini API’s automatic function-calling feature.
 While the example was a simple, toy project without real-world safety and security constraints, it demonstrated how to easily integrate AI chat capabilities into existing applications.

  **Day 4 - Fine-tuning a custom model**
 On Day 4 of the Kaggle 5-day Generative AI course, I explored fine-tuning a custom model using the Gemini API.
 I focused on training the model to classify newsgroup posts into their respective categories.
 Fine-tuning allowed me to tailor the model for specific tasks like entity extraction, summarization, or creative generation.
-The notebook walked me through the process of tuning the model with the API, and I also learned that AI Studio supports creating and monitoring tuned models through a web UI using data from Google Sheets, Drive, or my own files.
+The notebook walked me through the process of tuning the model with the API, and I also learned that AI Studio supports creating and monitoring tuned models through a web UI using data from Google Sheets, Drive, or my files.

 ## 📝 Natural Language Processing Methods